obto/wp-password-argon2i/README.md

 **What happens to existing passwords when I install the plugin?**

 Nothing at first.
-An existing password is only re-hashed with bcrypt *when they log in*.
+An existing password is only re-hashed with argon2i *when they log in*.
 If a user never logs in, their password will remain hashed with MD5 in your database forever.

 **Why doesn't this plugin re-hash all existing passwords in the database?**

 Right now it's beyond the scope of the plugin.
 We want to keep it simple and straightforward.
 This is probably best left up to the individual developer or maybe a separate plugin in the future.
-See https://github.com/roots/wp-password-bcrypt/issues/6 for more details.
+See https://github.com/obto/wp-password-argon2i/issues/6 for more details.

 **What happens if I remove/deactivate the plugin?**

 Magically, everything still works.
-See this [comment](https://github.com/roots/wp-password-bcrypt/issues/7#issuecomment-190919884) for more details.
+See this [comment](https://github.com/obto/wp-password-argon2i/issues/7#issuecomment-190919884) for more details.

-Any existing bcrypt hashed passwords will remain that way.
+Any existing argon2i hashed passwords will remain that way.
 Any new users or users resetting a password will get a new MD5 hashed password.

 **Why aren't you using the password_compat library so this works back to PHP 5.3.7?**